Find Affordable College Courses

 68% Women

 The 7th most popular school in the country for agricultural teacher education majors who are seeking their bachelor's degree is California State Polytechnic University - Pomona.
 Each year, around 30,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-The agricultural teacher education program at California State Polytechnic University - Pomona awarded 25 bachelor's degrees during the 2020-2021 school year.
-About 68% of this group were women, and 72% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 25 people received their bachelor's degree in agricultural teacher education from Cal Poly Pomona.
+About 68% of this group were women, and 82% were students from an underrepresented racial-ethnic group.

 #7